 The village is spread over a small island and really has every possible and imaginable comfort: the houses are equipped with large windows that will allow you to enjoy wonderful glimpses of the panorama around you and, with a bit of luck, see the aurora prawn dancing in the sky.

 You can also choose whether to opt for accommodation with a kitchen and save on the cost of meals or rely on the restaurant that can be easily reached on foot.

-If you seek a superior experience for a trip to Senja, be sure to check availability for your dates at Hamn i Senja.
+If you seek a superior experience for a Senja itinerary, be sure to check availability for your dates at Hamn i Senja.